 Each Template is accessible online in readable format (.doc file), with associated html schema (.xsd file), and with predefined tables and executive summaries (.html files) as available.
 Since the webpage renovation made in June 2016, the links to corresponding OECD Test Guidelines are given where applicable.

 All OHT materials (April 2016 version) can also be downloaded at once from a single zip file which collates the 126 OECD Harmonised Templates and their related materials.
+The file was completed with the generic elements in February 2017.

 Full set of revised and new Templates is now published online (August 2016)